Translate

 You have opened what was lost.
 Now, you must return what is owed.

 She backed away, the book within her hands, its pages flapping wildly.
-The walls of the library closed in, the shelves leaning forward, their spines groaning under the weight of centuries.
+The walls of the library closed in, the shelves seemingly leaning forward, their spines groaning under the weight of centuries.

 The library doors swung shut, and the village below the hill, warm and quiet, continued on, unaware that another entry had been added to the book of lost names.